 - The cylinder or outdoor-unit discussion is described in words but not shown clearly enough in photos.

-- The pack reads like an export log instead of a structured handover document.
+- The report reads like an export log instead of a organised handover document.

 That is the practical reason PDF v2 mattered.
-The pack is now cleaner at the front, better indexed, better grouped, and easier to use once it is delivered through the portal.
+The report is now cleaner at the front, better indexed, better grouped, and easier to use once it is delivered through the portal.
+If you want the broader document-format explanation across multiple survey types, use Survey report PDF.